decentralized-identity/didcomm-messaging/docs/spec-files/message_structure.md

 2. The key types used for encryption and/or signing
 3. The format of the encryption and/or signing envelopes
 4. The encoding of plaintext messages
-5. The protocol used to forward forward and route
+5. The protocol used to forward and route
 6. The protocol embodied in the plaintext messages

 Although DIDComm allows flexibility in each of these choices, it is not expected that a given DIDComm implementation will support many permutations.
 Rather, we expect a few sets of choices that commonly go together.
 We call a set of choices that work well together a __profile__.
 Profiles are identified by a string that matches the conventions of IANA media types, but they express choices about plaintext, encryption, signing, and routing in a single value.
 The following profile identifiers are defined in this version of the spec: